 - Be admitted to the University of Arkansas.

-- Submit transcripts if necessary (once you have been evaluated, you will receive admission notification in the mail and via email).
+Once you have been evaluated, you will receive admission notification in the mail and via email.

 Be sure to read the Senior Citizen Program Checklist for more information!